mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 nix build -L
 ```

-Sure enough, I saw that it pointed to the Freetype headers via the `CMAKE_INCLUDE_PATH` variable:
+Sure enough, I saw that it pointed to the FreeType headers via the `CMAKE_INCLUDE_PATH` variable:

 ```text
 CMAKE_INCLUDE_PATH=/nix/store/rmqyzrzpz2kzmn8329bc4fjmzvd33ylw-freetype-2.13.2-dev/include:...
 ```

-And the reason it hadn't scribbled over my `/usr/bin` directory was that Nix told `cmake` to install in a Nix-specific install directory:
+And the reason it hadn't scribbled over my `/usr/bin` directory was that Nix told CMake to install in a Nix-specific install directory:

 ```text
 cmakeFlags=...-DCMAKE_INSTALL_BINDIR=/nix/store/7w4ql3kdrl3c0knnvx3lxsnrqfzfcy34-xpdf-4.05/bin
 ```

 This aspect of Nix's behavior is a double-edged sword.
-When it works, it feels magical that Nix figured out the build process without me having to handhold it.
+When it works, it feels magical that Nix figured out the build process without me having to hold its hand.
 But if it hadn't worked, I'd have to debug the issue through an opaque layer of Nix's abstraction of the build process.

 ## Compiling xpdf with honggfuzz

+Now that I can compile xpdf successfully, it's time to introduce a fuzz testing tool.

-[honggfuzz](https://github.com/google/honggfuzz) is a Google-maintained fuzz testing tool. honggfuzz is coverage-guided, which means that it traces which parts of the target binary execute for a particular test input.
+[honggfuzz](https://github.com/google/honggfuzz) is a Google-maintained fuzz testing tool.
+It's a coverage-guided fuzzer, which means that it traces which parts of the target binary execute for a particular test input.
 When it discovers an input that causes the binary to execute a new code path, it generates more inputs similar to the one that opened a new code path, as it means a greater chance of hitting untested behavior.

-honggfuzz ships with C and C++ compilers, so compiling with honggfuzz should be as simple as telling the build toolchain to use these compilers instead of Nix's default build tools.
+honggfuzz ships with C and C++ compilers, so compiling xpdf with honggfuzz should be as simple as pointing Nix at honggfuzz's compilers instead of Nix's default compilers.
+To do this, I first modify `nativeBuildInputs` to include the [`honggfuzz`](https://search.nixos.org/packages?channel=24.05&show=honggfuzz&from=0&size=50&sort=relevance&type=packages&query=honggfuzz) package, so I can use it during compilation:

-According to [honggfuzz's docs](https://github.com/AFLplusplus/AFLplusplus/blob/v4.21c/docs/fuzzing_in_depth.md#a-selecting-the-best-afl-compiler-for-instrumenting-the-target), I'm likely to see the best fuzzing results with `afl-clang-lto`, but that requires clang 11 or higher. honggfuzz docs also recommend the newest possible version of llvm.
-The latest version of LLVM available through Nix is 18.

-Next, I modify `nativeBuildInputs` to include the [`honggfuzz`](https://search.nixos.org/packages?channel=24.05&show=honggfuzz&from=0&size=50&sort=relevance&type=packages&query=honggfuzz) package, so I can use it during compilation:

 ```nix
 {